-- Continued coordination of efforts with key parties including local, regional, State and federal regulatory and governing agencies for beach sand replenishment and retention projects as a key sea level rise/climate change adaptation strategy. - Continue to make progress to complete the PED Phase of the USACE Coastal Storm Damage Reduction Project in Summer 2024. - Initiate construction of the USACE Coastal Storm Damage Reduction Project in Fall 2024. - Coordinate with SANDAG on regional shoreline monitoring and other coastal projects. - Continue to identify other SCOUP compatible projects in the City. - Renew SCOUP permits prior to expiration in 2023 and 2024. - Coordinate with the City of Encinitas and USACE on consistent signage for project timeline and other pertinent outreach.
+- Continued coordination of efforts with key parties including local, regional, State and federal regulatory and governing agencies for beach sand replenishment and retention projects as a key local sea level rise/climate change adaptation strategy. - Continue to make progress to completecompletec Complete the PED Phase of the USACE Coastal Storm Damage Reduction Project in Summer 2024 Fall 2023. - Initiate construction of the USACE Coastal Storm Damage Reduction Project in Fall-late 2023 or early 2024. - Coordinate with SANDAG on regional shoreline monitoring and other coastal projects. - Continue to identify and implement other SCOUP compatible projects in the City. - Renew SCOUP permits prior to expiration in 2023 and 2024.
+[This might be completed by July 1, 2023] - Coordinate with the City of Encinitas-and, USACE, and State Parks on Project PED, Construction and Post-Construction Monitoring and Reporting phases.-on consistent signage for project timeline and other pertinent outreach. - Participate in a SANDAG RBSP III Project (2023-2030)